Managing process water quality in heater-cooler units

 Pathogens in HCU Process Water

 Microbiological contamination of HCU process water can represent a potential health risk factor and requires reliable quality control.
-Pseudomonas aeruginosa, Legionella pneumophila, and Mycobacterium chimaera have been associated with contaminated process water and related infections.
+Pseudomonas aeruginosa, Legionella pneumophila, and Mycobacterium chimaera have been clearly associated in numerous studies with contaminated process water and related infections.

 Demand for Extensive Cleaning